lucianovk/qdi-esp32/README.md

 # qdi-esp32 – Quick and Dirty Interface for ESP32 Prototypes

-**qdi-esp32** – *Quick and Dirty Interface for ESP32* – because sometimes you just need to get things working without overengineering.
+**qdi-esp32** – *Quick and Dirty Interface for ESP32 Prototypes* – because sometimes you just need to get things working without overengineering.
 This project is a barebones template that lets your ESP32 serve up a simple web UI with minimal fuss.

 Perfect for rapid prototyping, hardware hacking, or impressing your friends with a Wi-Fi-enabled LED toggle.
 No dependency hell – just raw HTML, a pinch of JavaScript, and your ESP32 doing what it does best.